-Nasittuq's management of spill risk incorporates three aspects: (1) spill prevention, (2) spill detection, and (3) spill response.
+Nasittuq's management of spill risk incorporates three aspects: (1) spill prevention, (2) spill detection, and (3) spill response (including action plans for attended and unattended sites).
 Spill prevention and detection are discussed briefly below, but this document focuses on spill response.
+(Details on spill prevention activities are provided in other sections of this EPP.)